javigs82/ecommerce-basket/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+If you want to learn more about Quarkus, please visit its website: https://quarkus.io/

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+### To get the code

+Clone the repository:

+    $ git clone git@github.com:javigs82/ecommerce-basket.git

+If this is your first time using Github, review http://help.github.com to learn the basics.

+### Prerequisites

+What things you need to install the software and how to install them
+* openJDK 11
+* Gradle 6.5

+## Installing

+Following command will clean and build the applications.
+In next sections, it will be described how to docker it.

 ```